Best films on TV this Christmas and New Year

 Moana

-Moana, the adventurous teenage daughter of chief Tui, embarks on a courageous mission to guard her island’s individuals, its wildlife, in in search of out demigod Maui and persuading him to return the stolen coronary heart of goddess Te Fiti.
+Moana, the adventurous teenage daughter of chief Tui, embarks on a courageous mission to guard her island’s folks, its natural world, in searching for out demigod Maui and persuading him to return the stolen coronary heart of goddess Te Fiti.

 That includes Dwayne ‘The Rock’ Johnson because the voice of Maui, Nicole Scherzinger as Sina (Moana’s mom), and Auliʻi Cravalho because the animation’s heroine, Moana is a narrative of braveness and friendship, set within the Pacific Ocean.